nicolas-guichard/RVGL-Companion/README.md

  * Distribution method yet to choose

 ## How to build
- Using Qt Creator with adequate Qt libs: import, build, run!
+ Using Qt Creator with adequate Qt libs and miniupnpc: import, build, run!

  Building for Windows requires 7za.exe to be put in win32/(i386|x64)/

- Runing on Linux requires p7zip.
+ Runing on Linux requires p7zip and miniupnpc.

 ## Contributing
  Please do!
 Everything is welcome, from ideas to implementations.